Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 add dst-address=0.0.0.0/0 group=FRBD proposal=FRBD src-address=0.0.0.0/0 template=yes

-- Enter commands to create a new config mode:
+Enter the following commands to create a new config mode:

 /ip ipsec mode-config

-add name=FRBD responder=no - Enter commands to add peer:
+Enter the following commands to add a peer:

 /ip ipsec peer